-- 5.206.
-The Infant School (including the open space playing field opposite) on New School Road will shortly become vacant when a new school is built on land at Buxhall Farm work on which is expected to commence during 2019. - 5.207.
-The infant school was built, in 1912, on Chivers land with, reportedly, an associated covenant requiring it to be used for education or other community purpose. - 5.208.
-The site provides an opportunity for redevelopment as a community facility to meet community needs it is central and the County Council recognises the community interest.
-There are no other similar sites becoming available in the foreseeable future. - 5.209.
-The definition of community facility in this context is the one used in the Local Plan: "Facilities which help meet the varied needs of residents for health, education, and public services, as well as social, cultural and religious activities" 114. - 5.210.
-In 2009 South Cambridgeshire District Council undertook a Community Facilities Assessment to audit indoor community facilities, including village halls, community halls, church halls and other publicly accessible facilities, across the District.
-The evaluation for Histon & Impington against the draft standard proposed for South Cambridgeshire, of 111m per 1 000 population, showed:
+5.199.
+The Infant School (including the open space playing field opposite) on New School Road will shortly become vacant when the new school being built on land at Buxhall Farm is completed.

+5.200.
+The infant school was built, in 1912, on Chivers land with, reportedly, an associated covenant requiring it to be used for education or other community purpose.

+5.201.
+The site provides an opportunity for redevelopment as a community facility to meet community needs - it is central and the County Council recognises the community interest.
+There are no other similar sites becoming available in the foreseeable future.

+5.202.
+The definition of community facility in this context is the one used in the Local Plan: "Facilities which help meet the varied needs of residents for health, education, and public services, as well as social, cultural and religious activities" 116.

+5.203.
+In 2009 South Cambridgeshire District Council undertook a Community Facilities Assessment117 to audit indoor community facilities, including village halls, community halls, church halls and other publicly accessible facilities, across the District.
+The evaluation for Histon & Impington against the draft standard proposed for South Cambridgeshire, of 111m2 per 1 000 population, showed:

-Histon & Impington population Population change (%) Total audited space (m2) Pro rata space m2/1000 population Space required to meet standard (a) (m2) Shortfall against standard (m2) 8 500 N/A 469 55 939 470 a 111m of community facility space per 1 000 population.
+Histon & Impington population Population change (%) Total audited space (m2) Pro rata space m 2 / 1 000 population Space required to meet standard ^(a) (m 2) Shortfall against standard (m2) 8 500 N/A 469 55 939 470 a 111m2 of community facility space per 1 000 population.